Subin-Vidhu/2024/Django-web-framework-Meta-Backend-course/Readme.md

         - Authorization: Verify the permissions of the user.

     - User in Django can be of 3 types:
-        - Superuser: Has all permissions.
+        - Superuser: Top level administrator, Has all permissions.
-        - Staff: Has some permissions.
+        - Staff: Access django admin interface, Has some permissions.
-        - Normal/User: Has limited permissions.
+        - Normal/User: Not authorized to use the admin site, Has limited permissions.